delta-io/delta/PROTOCOL.md

 Field Name | Description
 -|-
 delta.columnMapping.*| These keys are used to store information about the mapping between the logical column name to  the physical name.
-See [Column Mapping](#column-mapping) for details. delta.identity.xxx| This is for defining identity columns.
-The more information is [Identity Columns](#identity-columns) delta.invariants| Always JSON string.
-The more information is [Column Invariants](#column-invariants) delta.generationExpression| Always parsed as SQL expression.
-The more information is [Generated Columns](#generated-columns)
+See [Column Mapping](#column-mapping) for details. delta.identity.*| These keys are for defining identity columns.
+See [Identity Columns](#identity-columns) for details. delta.invariants| JSON string contains SQL expression information.
+See [Column Invariants](#column-invariants) for details. delta.generationExpression| SQL expression string.
+See [Generated Columns](#generated-columns) for details.

 ### Example